• Skip to primary navigation

 Ingredients You Will Need

-I prefer to use whole milk instead of skim here for better flavor and richness.
-You can substitute for almond milk if you prefer, but the outcome may be altered.
+• Whole Milk: I prefer to use whole milk instead of skim here for better flavor and richness.
+You can substitute for almond milk if you prefer, but the final taste may be different.

 Blueberry popovers in popover tin on table.